 I am so excited to share today a DIY craft to make these painted coasters.
 They are painted and free-stitched embroidery and I love how they came out.
-They are perfect for summer entertaining!

 I call this technique Painted and Free Stitched.
 It’s easy and fun and very liberating.

 I have also teamed up with a group of sixteen other bloggers who are sharing their DIY Summer crafts.
 Be sure to scroll to the bottom of this post to see all of their wonderful ideas.

 What is Free Motion Embroidery?

 Free motion machine embroidery is a type of sewing that you do on a regular sewing machine but you can move the material in any direction while sewing it on your machine.
 Normally when you sew, the machine automatically moves the fabric forward.
 When you sew free motion embroidery, you get to move the fabric so you determine exactly where you want to sew.
 You can move sideways, forward, backward, and create any shape you want.
 All you need is a quilting foot.